w3f/Grants-Program/applications/create-substrate-app.md

 npx create-substrate-app [project_name]
 ```
 Options:
-1. Choose a language (JavaScript or TypeScript)
-2. Choose a frontend framework (React, Vue, Angular)
+1. Choose a frontend framework (React, Vue, Angular)
-3. Choose a target chain (Polkadot, Kusama, Astar)
+2. Choose a target chain (Polkadot, Kusama, Astar)

-- An overview of the technology stack to be used: JavaScript/TypeScript versions of scaffolding templates for React, Vue and Angular
+- An overview of the technology stack to be used: TypeScript versions of scaffolding templates for React, Vue and Angular

 ### Ecosystem Fit